Hear from the Creator of “The Story of Arizona’s Good Food” & Learn Where Arizona’s Good Food System is Headed

 One farmer in the film poignantly discusses the complexities of farming – particularly in a state that is experiencing extreme drought and rapid development.
 David Vose of Blue Sky Organic Farms lost nearly half of his farmland due to urban development.
 He questions why farmers are seen as standing in the way of expanding population centers; rather, shouldn’t farming be an integral part of communities?
 That way development can happen but not at the cost of extinguishing farmers and prime farmland (where most development is occurring) – and then everyone gets fed.

 Additionally, farmers face a diminishing water supply and increasingly hotter growing (and working) conditions.
 Amelia Flores, Chairwoman of the Colorado River Indian Tribes discusses the urgent need to collaborate on water issues as Arizona’s multiyear drought is affecting everyone, particularly agricultural users.
+Some farmers are adapting by growing more climate-smart, low-water crops.

 Yet, despite these challenges, farmers remain resilient and determined to survive.